-Aside from the product restrictions, Etsy also has basic features that are enough at the beginning, but as you scale your online business, opening your online store is the next logical step.
+Aside from the product restrictions, Etsy also has basic features that are enough at the beginning.
+As you scale your online business though, opening your online store is the next logical step.
 There’s more flexibility and more advanced features on Shopify that can help expand your operation and boost customer satisfaction.

 Shopify is built for all store types, from small businesses to enterprises.
 The advanced platform insights allow merchants to make data-driven decisions based on metrics that report the performance of their online store.

 Even though merchants might feel pressure to choose between Shopify and Etsy, the truth is they are not substitutes.
-Shopify is a webstore platform, Etsy is an online marketplace, and they offer different benefits.
+Shopify is an e-commerce platform, Etsy is an online marketplace, and they offer different benefits.
 Let’s look at a few in more detail.

-- No technical skills are required to start selling on Etsy — Setting up an Etsy account is simple and straightforward.
+Setting up an Etsy shop is simple and straightforward.
 You have to go through a five-step process, and then you’re ready to start selling.

-- Shopify offers more features — Etsy has basic ecommerce features that sellers can upgrade if they choose Etsy Plus.
+Etsy sellers have basic ecommerce features that they can upgrade if they choose Etsy Plus.
 However, suppose you’re looking for more advanced tools to fuel your business growth.
-In that case, Shopify is packed with abandoned cart recovery, detailed reporting, third-party integrations, as well as Shopify POS for those that want to open a brick and mortar location.
+In that case, Shopify is packed with abandoned cart recovery, detailed reporting, third-party integrations, as well as Shopify POS for those that want to open a brick-and-mortar location.

-- With a Shopify store, you build your brand image — If you’re trying to create a recognizable brand, having an Etsy account is not enough.
+If you’re trying to create a recognizable brand, having an Etsy shop is not enough.
 Despite the fact that Etsy has many buyers, they are loyal to the marketplace, not specific brands.
 With Shopify, you get a custom domain that helps you establish a strong brand image.

 These are just some of the distinctive benefits that make it clear that considering Shopify and Etsy as alternatives is like comparing apples and oranges.
-Shopify and Etsy give you access to different target personas and many successful companies that started their journey with Etsy, scaled with Shopify while keeping the Etsy store.
+Shopify and Etsy give you access to different target personas and many successful companies that started their journey with an Etsy shop, scaled with Shopify while keeping the Etsy store.